Product

 Here are the best IT management tools for patch management:

-• Level: In addition to its robust RMM software, Level offers reliable patch management that can automate updates across all platforms.
+• Level: In addition to its robust RMM software, Level offers reliable Mac, Linux, and Windows patch management that can automate updates across all devices.
 It also provides flexible scheduling and instant notifications when patches fail.
 Level is cost-effective at only $2 per endpoint every month.
 Book a personalized demo today.

 • ManageEngine Patch Manager: Specifically designed for enterprises, it can offer patching support for Windows, Mac, Linux, and hundreds of third-party applications.
-Interested businesses must request a pricing quote from the ManageEngine website.
+The platform's pricing is hidden from its website, which can be a barrier for businesses.

 • Automox: It allows IT administrators to patch any endpoint or software from a single, user-friendly platform.
-Automox's cloud-based patching plan costs $1 per endpoint per month.
-Other plans with advanced features have custom pricing, which users can request from Automox's sales team.
+Automox's cloud-based patching platform costs $1 per endpoint per month.

 5. IT Asset Management (ITAM) Software